WatchBeam/yaral/readme.md

  - `includeHeaders` specifies whether rate limit headers should be included in the response.
  - `limitus` is a Limitus instance to use for this rate limiting.
 Defaults to `new Limitus()`.

-You can also configure options on a per-route basis in `config.plugins.yarl`:
+You can also configure options on a per-route basis in `config.plugins.yaral`:
  - `buckets` specifies the bucket `name` or array of of the rate limit buckets to use in addition to the configured `default` rules.
 Buckets are matched first to last.
  - `enabled` is a boolean which allows you to override a true `enabled` global configuration.
 This can be used to exclude routes from global rate limits.
 Defaults to `true`.